-I’ve been addicted to decorating since I was a kid.
 I remember insisting that my room be painted a deep turquoise, and my rattan headboard white, because I could totally picture how one would stand out against the other and compliment the pale creamy-yellow duvet.
-At the risk of revealing my age, I’ll admit it was the 1960s.
-Even now I can see that decorating scheme in my mind’s eye, and it still looks cool.

-As a teen, I painted murals on my bedroom wall and also the high school cafeteria.
 In my first marketing coup and “payment” for my creative talent, I managed to convince the vice principal of the high school to exempt me from swimming as reward for decorating the cafeteria.
-Hey if you don’t ask, you never know!

 Then came adulthood and a series of rental apartments.